-Version 2017 Group velocity (seakeeping) The average rate of advance of the energy of a finite train of gravity waves.
-Gyradius (radius of gyration) (seakeeping) $(k_X, k{XX}, k_Y, k{YY}, k_Z, k{ZZ})$ [L] The square root of the ratio of mass moment of inertia (referred to body axes) to the mass of a body.
+Group velocity (seakeeping) The average rate of advance of the energy of a finite train of gravity waves.
+Gyradius (radius of gyration) (seakeeping) (k_X, k{XX}, k_Y, k{YY}, k_Z, k{ZZ}) [L] The square root of the ratio of mass moment of inertia (referred to body axes) to the mass of a body.
 See: Axes, co-ordinate.

-Half-siding (vessel geometry and stability) (-) [L] (See Figure 17) The half breadth, at any section, of the portion of the bottom, in the vicinity of the keel that is perpendicular to the centerplane, i.e. parallel to the baseline.
+Η Half-siding (vessel geometry and stability) (-) [L] (See Figure 17) The half breadth, at any section, of the portion of the bottom, in the vicinity of the keel that is perpendicular to the centerplane, i.e. parallel to the baseline.
 Harmonic (seakeeping) Sinusoidal, in referring to a function or motion.

 Head (hydrodynamics) (h) [L] The height of a given fluid which the pressure in question would support.
-Heading (manoeuvring, seakeeping, performance) $(\psi)$ [] The instantaneous direction of the projection of the forward longitudinal axis of a ship in a horizontal plane, defined by degrees of the compass or degrees azimuth.
-See Figure 23., performance: See also Fig.2-4 Headreach (manoeuvring) See: Advance, maximum (in stopping).
+Heading (manoeuvring, seakeeping, performance) (ψ) [] The instantaneous direction of the projection of the forward longitudinal axis of a ship in a horizontal plane, defined by degrees of the compass or degrees azimuth.
+See Figure 23., performance: See also Figure 15.
+Headreach (manoeuvring) See: Advance, maximum (in stopping).

 Heaving (seakeeping) The vertical oscillatory motion of a specified point in a vessel, usually the centre of gravity.
-Although the heaving of a ship is a motion which is confined to operation in waves, it is possible with a high-speed planing craft for such motion to occur in calm water under some conditions.
+Although the heaving of a ship is a motion which is confined to operation in waves, it is possible with a high-speed planning craft for such motion to occur in calm water under some conditions.
 (See Porpoising) Heave to (seakeeping) To maintain control of a ship, especially in extremely heavy weather, with minimum possible speed through the water.
 Heel or list (manoeuvring, seakeeping) A steady inclination of a ship about a longitudinal axis; to be distinguished from rolling, which is an oscillatory motion.
-Heel or list, angle of (manoeuvring, seakeeping) ( $\phi$ ) [-] The angle, measured about a longitudinal axis, between a static inclined position of a ship and its normal upright position.
-Hub (propulsion, propulsor) The central portion of a screw propeller to which the blades are attached and through which the driving shaft is fitted.
+Heel or list, angle of (manoeuvring, seakeeping) (φ) [-] The angle, measured about a longitudinal axis, between a static inclined position of a ship and its normal upright position.
+Higher-order upwind finite differences (computational fluid dynamics) A class of numerical discretization schemes to approximate the spatial derivatives of the governing equations, such as the convection term in the Navier-Stokes equations.
+These schemes are designed to provide higher accuracy and improved resolution of flow features, especially in cases with strong gradients and discontinuities.
+H-type grid (computational fluid dynamics) A grid structure commonly used, also known as a hybrid grid.
+It combines elements of structured and unstructured grids to discretize the computational domain.
+Hub (propulsion, propulsor)

+The central portion of a screw propeller to which the blades are attached and through which the driving shaft is fitted.
 Also known as the boss.
-Hub diameter (propulsion, propulsor) $(d_h)$ [L] The diameter of the hub where it intersect the propeller reference line (see.Figure 29).
-Hub diameter, fore $(d{hf})$ [L] - Fore diameter of the hub, not considering any shoulder.
-Hub diameter, aft $(d{ha})$ [L] - Aft diameter of the hub, not considering any shoulder.
+Hub diameter (propulsion, propulsor) (d_h) [L] The diameter of the hub where it intersects the propeller reference line (see.Figure 34).
+Hub diameter, fore (d{hf}) [L] - Fore diameter of the hub, not considering any shoulder.
+Hub diameter, aft (d{ha}) [L] - Aft diameter of the hub, not considering any shoulder.

+Figure 34: Hub diameters.

-Figure 29: Hub diameters Hub length (propulsion, propulsor) (lh) [L] The length of the hub, including any fore and aft shoulder (see Figure 30).
-Hub length, aft ( $l{ha}$ ) [L] - Length of the hub taken from the propeller plane to the aft end of the hub including aft shoulder.
-Hub diameter, fore ( $l{hf}$ ) [L] Length of the hub taken from the propeller plane to the fore end of the hub including fore shoulder.
+Hub length (propulsion, propulsor) (l_h) [L] The length of the hub, including any fore and aft shoulder (see.Figure 35).
+Hub length, aft (l{ha}) [L] - Length of the hub taken from the propeller plane to the aft end of the hub including aft shoulder.
+Hub diameter, fore (l{hf}) [L] Length of the hub taken from the propeller plane to the fore end of the hub including fore shoulder.